rcgsheffield/sheffield_hpc/sharc/software/apps/singularity.rst

         groups: cannot find name for group ID ...

-    :ref:`This can be ignored <unnamed_groups>` and will not have an affect on running the image.
+    :ref:`This can be ignored <troubleshooting>` and will not have an affect on running the image.

 .. _use_image_batch_singularity_sharc: